esteinig/Streamfish/README.md

 Check out the amazing work by [@Adoni5](https://github.com/Adoni5) and [Loose Lab](https://github.com/LooseLab).
 Please also cite [their preprint](https://www.biorxiv.org/content/10.1101/2023.05.16.540986v1) if you should - for whatever reason - use `Streamfish` in your publication (not recommended at this stage).

+## Modifications

+Modifications to tools used in `Streamfish` to make this work:

+1. TLS certification checks: deactivated certification checks in the underlying `tonic v0.9.2` library as they were incompatible with the `MinKNOW` certificate version
+2. Dorado streaming input: added a `DataLoader` method that allows reading a text based input stream that contains the uncalbriated signal arrays and device configurations for basecalling
+3. Dorado batch timeout: added a command line option (`--batch-timeout` in microseconds) that allows setting the timeout before an incomplete batch is launched for basecalling - this is necessary to improve latency due to inpout streams and launches models as quickyl as possible
+4. Icarust quality of life: added delay and timeout to Icarust for standardizing benchmark experiments, added optional actions (as in MinKNOW) for experiment control testing, added channel size on `GetLiveReadsRequest` setup configuration to get channel subsets only and allow for `slice-and-dice` runs on multiple GPUs